- Food and Agriculture

 There are over 12,000 radio stations in the United States and over 40,000 stations worldwide broadcasting music, news, talk shows, political commentary and more to people around the globe.
 The importance given to radio transmissions has diminished somewhat but the fact is that radio relays information faster and to more people than any other communications medium.

 Experience is essential for both magazines and newspapers.
-Get involved with on-campus publications, or a local daily or weekly publication, to build your experience in the functional areas (writing, layout, advertising, editorial) that interest you.
+Get involved with on-campus publications, or a local daily or weekly publication, to build your experience in the functional areas (writing, layout/design, advertising, editorial) that interest you.
 If you are writing articles, keep copies of your clips for use when applying to newspaper positions, as many will ask you to provide at least 3-5 published samples of your writing.
 For photographers and artists, it is also important to have samples of your work, often referred to as your portfolio; keep a file with hard copies and electronic versions of published materials, and if applicable, samples of work from your courses.
+The same is true for designers, being able to show samples of your work is important.
 Seek out leadership positions to expand your experience.
 This will help you as you apply for internships.

 If your goal is to be the person reporting the news on-air, whether in front of the camera or in front of the microphone, strengthening your written and verbal communication skills is essential.
 In addition to accumulating audio or video clips and getting experience researching and writing articles you need to gain exposure to the television and radio industries.
 Practical experience gained through internships and extracurricular activities is vital.